Helixer: ab initio prediction of primary eukaryotic gene models combining deep learning and a hidden Markov model

 NeutralArtificial Intelligence

-- Helixer has introduced a novel approach for predicting primary eukaryotic gene models by integrating deep learning with a hidden Markov model, as detailed in a recent publication in Nature — Machine Learning.
+- Helixer has introduced an innovative approach for the ab initio prediction of primary eukaryotic gene models by integrating deep learning with a hidden Markov model, as reported in Nature — Machine Learning.
 This method aims to enhance the accuracy of gene prediction, which is crucial for understanding genetic functions and their implications in various biological processes.

 — via World Pulse Now AI Editorial System